MarxWellB/flockid/README.md

 ---

-## What's missing -- and the real ask of this proposal
+## What's missing and the real ask of this proposal

 Everything above is limited by the one thing that can't be solved with more code: **real production data at scale**.
-The current detector generalizes well within its training domain (a Swiss broiler study) and degrades, in a diagnosed way, outside of it -- the same reason "person" comes solved out of the box in any vision model (~250,000 COCO images) and "chicken" doesn't.
+The current detector generalizes well within its training domain (a Swiss broiler study) and degrades, in a diagnosed way, outside of it,the same reason "person" comes solved out of the box in any vision model (~250,000 COCO images) and "chicken" doesn't.